florindiconescu/evanescence/README.md

 ### In rails with activerecords:

-Add "evanescence" to your gemfile.
+Add `gem "evanescence"` to your gemfile.

 In your `ApplicationRecord`:
 ```